RagnarB83/ash-documentation/docs/setup.rst

 **Step 5a.** Install Julia from https://julialang.org/downloads

 | i.
-Download appropriate binaries from site.
+Download appropriate binaries from the official Julia website.
 Extract archive.
 | ii.
 Add Julia binaries to path: e.g. export PATH=/path/to/julia-1.4.1/bin:$PATH .
 Put PATH definition to your shell startup file.
 | iii.
 Launch Julia to install PyCall:

 .. code-block:: shell

     julia  #This launches the julia interpreter

+Inside the Julia interpreter do:

 .. code-block:: julia